 - They do not maintain eye contact when talking to you or others

 - They seem to “stare into space”, not really focusing on the object at hand.

-Optometrists and ophthalmologists went to optometry school primarily because they have a passion for helping their patients enjoy healthy vision for their entire life.
-That is why you are encouraged to bring your child in for regular eye examinations in their early years.
-By introducing the habit of regular eye exams at a early age, your children will be more likely to continue this behavior into their adult years and ultimately instilling this discipline into their children as well.
+Optometrists went to optometry school primarily because they have a passion for helping their patients enjoy healthy vision for their entire life.
+That is why you are encouraged to bring your child in for regular eye examinations.
+By introducing the habit of regular eye exams at an early age, your children will be more likely to continue this behavior into their adult years and ultimately instilling this discipline into their children as well.